ojov/ojov/README.md

 - 👋 Hi, I’m Ojo
 - 👀 I’m interested in Software Development and AI
-- 🌱 I’m currently learning AI and Spring boot
+- 🌱 I’m currently learning Spring AI and Kubernetes
 - 💞️ I’m looking to collaborate on Web application and API projects
 - 📫 You can reach me via email at victorojo007@gmail.com